How to get into Cuba legally and some travel tips for American visitors

 Once you’ve gotten your visa (you can only get it before entering Cuba), you simply present it along your passport when you arrive at the airport.
 I read on a few sites that American travelers are required to buy Cuban health insurance and I bought a $25 travel insurance policy along with my Delta ticket just in case.
 I also brought my Kaiser health insurance card as a secondary backup in case I got hassled about it.
 Nonetheless, nobody at the airport ever asked me or my travel partner about health insurance and I was never required to show any proof of health insurance when I arrived.
 I would still recommend getting travel insurance though just in case, especially considering how cheap it is and how handy it could be if something does come up while you are there.

 Getting through customs in Cuba is no more difficult than in any other country.
-Normal restrictions apply against firearms, explosives, drugs, etc. and your baggage will be x-rayed upon arrival to make sure you aren’t bringing in any forbidden items (don’t think about smuggling prohibited stuff, Cuban prisons are no fun).
+Normal restrictions apply against firearms, explosives, drugs, etc. and your baggage will be x-rayed upon arrival to make sure you aren’t bringing in any forbidden items (don’t even think about smuggling prohibited stuff, Cuban prisons are no fun!).
 Still, getting through customs and immigration was easy and the Cuban officials didn’t ask me any questions or give me any problems upon entry.
 The Havana airport itself is a bit outdated but I got through customs and immigration quickly.

 Taxi service to central Havana is available outside the airport for approx $25-30 and is your only option as there is no public transportation to or from the airport.